jakobdubeau/discover-daily/README.md

 ## Note !
 **This project can no longer work as intended due to Spotify's increasingly restrictive API policies.**

-> In November 2024, Spotify [removed access](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) to key web API endpoints for development mode apps, this includes recommendations, related artists, and audio analysis, which this project heavily relied on.
+> In November 2024, Spotify [removed access](https://developer.spotify.com/blog/2024-11-27-changes-to-the-web-api) to important web API endpoints for development mode apps, this includes recommendations and related artists, which this project heavily relied on.

-> Then in February 2026, Spotify [further restricted developer access](https://developer.spotify.com/blog/2026-02-06-update-on-developer-access-and-platform-security) by limiting dev apps to 5 authorized users (which must be first registered in the dashboard), and reducing available endpoints even further.
+> Then in February 2026, Spotify [further restricted developer access](https://developer.spotify.com/blog/2026-02-06-update-on-developer-access-and-platform-security) by limiting dev apps to 5 authorized users, introducing unusable rate limits, and reducing available endpoints even further.

-These changes make it effectively impossible to build and ship a polished, functioning app usable by the public.
-Even with the limited endpoints still available, getting approved for real user access requires an established business and a minimum of 250,000 monthly active users.
+These changes make it effectively impossible to build and ship a polished, functioning app.
+Even with the limited endpoints still available, getting approved for real user access requires a minimum of 250,000 monthly active users.

 <br/>
 <br/>